ClementBM/clementbm.github.io/_posts/2020-03-18-coronavirus-prediction.markdown

 It is unlikely that the number of cases of Covid-19 reported in this blog post accurately represents the actual number of people infected by the novel coronavirus.
 There are various reasons to that.

-First, despite the fact that several countries publish total number of tests performered, there is no centralized database of COVID-19 testing.
+First, despite the fact that several countries publish total number of tests performed, there is no centralized database of COVID-19 testing.

 Second, countries have different testing strategies, while South Korea seems to test a lot, some Western countries like France or the US seem to have quiet a low testing rate per habitant.

 ![Balanced distribution of deceased cases](/assets/2020-03-19/covid-19-tests-country.png)

 Why testing is so important ?
-Because, we would want to know how many people are currently infected.
-As the rate of testing increase, the potential difference between the current cases and the confirmed cases decrease.
+Because we would like to know how many people are currently infected.
+As the rate of testing increases, the potential difference between the current cases and the confirmed cases decreases.

 Third, there are several reasons why someone infected with COVID-19 may produce a false-negative result when tested:

 * early stage of the disease with low viral load might be hard to detect
-* when no major respiratory symptoms, there could be little detectable virus in the patient’s throat and nose
+* when no major respiratory symptoms, there could be too little virus quantity in the patient’s throat and nose
 * problem with sample collection, handling or shipping of samples and test materials

 What we know for sure, with little error, is the number of confirmed cases.
 That's the data will be focus on.